-Gardenia bushes are the apple of the eye of more than a few warm weather gardeners.
+Gardenia bushes are the apple of the eye of more than a few warm-weather gardeners.
 And with good reason.
-With rich, dark green leaves and snowy soft blossoms, the gardenia impresses on its looks alone.
-But it is not its looks that make the gardenia such a coveted garden addition.
+With rich, dark green leaves and snowy, soft blossoms, the gardenia impresses on its looks alone, but it’s not its looks that make the gardenia such a coveted garden addition.
 Gardenias have won the hearts of their gardeners because of the flower’s exquisite scent.

 How to Prune a Gardenia